31 Interesting Facts About Niger

 Niger suffers from poverty (Shutterstock)

-7. Following independence, Niger suffered from a series of coups and political instability and more recently from repeated droughts, insurgency and widespread poverty.
+7. Following independence, Niger suffered from a series of coups and political instability and, more recently, from repeated droughts, insurgency and widespread poverty.

 10. The flag is similar to the national flags of Ireland, Ivory Coast and India.
-As such, this is probably why the orange sun was added to the flag which supposedly represents the presence of the tropical sun in Niger.

 The flag of Niger